Excel Gantt chart vs. task tracker: which one should you use?

 Introduction

-Defining each tool (task tracker vs. Gantt Chart)
+Defining each tool (task tracker vs. Gantt chart)

 Let's be precise about what each tool does.